classgraph/classgraph/Zero-Bugs-Commitment.md

 This project adheres to the **Zero Bugs Commitment** (`#ZeroBugs`).
 This is a commitment to engage in *responsible software engineering* and *proactive community participation*, with a goal of keeping the count of open or known bugs at zero.
-It is also a commitment of *positive community engagement*.
+It is also a commitment to *positive community engagement*.

 As developers of this project, we pledge that: